 - Measurable progress and results throughout the entire customer engagement cycle

+An important part of the mix is including smart SEO to help attract the right audience.
+Here is a good article on incorporating SEO into the customer’s journey.
 As a small business, it can be difficult to set aside the time needed upfront to establish solid buyer personas, to clearly define your target audience, and to create content that will resonate with them.
 However, experience tells us that these efforts will pay off in spades.